qiang-yi/GEOG476/assignment/lec10_assignment_MapBox.md

 <img src="../lecture/images/anim19.gif" width="1000">

 6. Click on **Filter layers** again, and repeat this process for the font `Roboto Regular`, which you will change to `Roboto Medium`.
-y.
-Click all values in the filter.
+7. Click all values in the filter.

 <img src="../lecture/images/anim20.gif" width="1000">